-If the governing body of a condominium has had a reserve study conducted on or after October 1, 201theeh governing body shall have an updated reserve study conducted within 5 years after the date of that reserve study and at least every 5 years thereafter.
+If the governing body of a condominium has had a reserve study conducted on or after October 1, 2016, then the governing body shall have an updated reserve study conducted within 5 years after the date of that reserve study and at least every 5 years thereafter.
 Section 11-109.4.
 If the governing body of a condominium has not had a reserve study conducted on or after October 1, 2018, the governing body shall have a reserve study conducted on or before October 1, 2023, and an updated reserve study at least every 5 years thereafter.
 Section 11-109.4.

 Councils of unit owners have the power to adopt and amend budgets for revenue, expenditures, and reserves and collect assessments for common expenses from unit owners.
 Section 11-109.
 The level of reserves is required to be included in the annual budget; and shall be funded in the amount recommended in the most recent reserve study completed.
-If the most recent reserve study was an initial reserve study, the governing body shall, within 3 fiscal years following the fiscal year in which the initial reserve study was completed, attain the annual reserve funding level recommended in the initial reserve study.
+If the most recent reserve study was an initial reserve study, the governing body shall, within 5 fiscal years following the fiscal year in which the initial reserve study was completed, attain the annual reserve funding level recommended in the initial reserve study.
 Section 11-109.2.
+Associations facing financial hardship may vote to defer reserve payments for up to 2 years.
+The deferral cannot be renewed after the second year.
+Section 5-6B-26.1.
 Resale certificate must contain the current operating budget of the condominium including details concerning the reserve fund for repair and replacement and its intended use, or a statement that there is no reserve fund.
 Section 11-135.